Percy Yutar: The Rivonia trial and apartheid

 Years later, after the end of apartheid, Yutar claimed that his decision to charge the defendants with sabotage instead of treason had saved their lives.
 In his last recorded interview, he stated: "If I had merely even asked for the death penalty, the judge would have granted...
 They would have been named martyrs and that would have led to a hellish revolution, and a bloody civil war.
 And I have not the slightest doubt that I acted correctly, and saved this country."
 George Bizos, one of the trial's defence lawyers, called the statement self-aggrandising and highlighting his own role.
 The crime, as judge de Wet clarified in his closing remarks, was "in essence one of high treason", and the heavy political considerations involved in the potential martyring the leading opponents of the regime were out of Yutar's hands.

 Mandela was released from prison in 1990.
 Negotiations to end apartheid culminated in South Africa's first free elections in 1994, in which Mandela and the African National Congress won a large majority, and Mandela became president.
 In 1995, President Mandela invited Yutar to a Kosher lunch, and allegedly said that Yutar "was simply doing his duty" as expected of him as state prosecutor.

 Legacy

 Yutar was a controversial figure whose "vengeful and forbidding image as a relentless opponent of the anti-apartheid struggle contrasted with his private persona as a gentle and devoted husband and father, who loved classical music."

 For 11 years, Yutar served as chairman of the United Hebrew Congregation, a collection of Orthodox synagogues in Johannesburg.

 In popular culture

 In the 2017 film An Act of Defiance, which follows the story of defence lawyer Bram Fischer in the Rivonia trial, Yutar was portrayed by actor José Domingos.
 Fischer and others in Mandela's defence team initially believe that Yutar's Jewish background would help their clients.
-However, in one scene, Yutar complains that Mandela's Jewish co-defendants (whom he calls "Jewish terrorists") have placed the Jewish community at risk of violence from white South Africans.
+However, in one scene, Yutar complains that Mandela's Jewish co-defendants (whom he calls "Jewish terrorists") placed the Jewish community at risk of violence from white South Africans.